hellerve/blog/wip/Scheme_Macros_VI:_Keyword_Arguments.md

 <div class="figure-label">Fig. 4: Capturing the environment.</div>

-We’ll now do two things: we’ll need to generate the function from the information we’re given, and into this weave the keyword handling somehow.
+We’ll now do two things: we’ll need to generate the function from the information we’re given, and somehow weave the keyword handling into it.
 Let’s try and build a function first, and see what extra work is required to get to the keyword arguments: